bionic-gpt/bionic-gpt/website/content/docs/enterprise-edition/install-iam.md

 ## Create a KeyCloak Deployment

-TODO - Get this config with the database.
+TODO - Get this config working with the database.
 For some reason it won't connect.

 ```sh
 echo 'apiVersion: apps/v1